العربية

 Era 3: Polymethyl Methacrylate Fixation (1970–1975)

 Dee initiated the third major era by utilizing polymethyl methacrylate (PMMA) bone cement to fix metal-to-metal hinged prostheses.
-While short-term results were encouraging, the rigid constraint combined with rigid fixation simply accelerated catastrophic implant loosening within 2 to 3 years.
-These designs were largely abandoned.
+While short-term results were highly encouraging, the fundamental biomechanical flaw remained: rigid constraint combined with rigid PMMA fixation simply accelerated catastrophic implant loosening within 2 to 3 years.
+The cement mantle could not withstand the cyclical torsional loads, and these designs were largely abandoned.

 Era 4: Modern Prosthetic Design (1975–Present)

-Since 1975, two dominant prosthetic philosophies have evolved to address the biomechanical failures of rigid hinges:
+Since 1975, two dominant prosthetic philosophies have evolved to address the biomechanical failures of rigid hinges, leading to the durable implants utilized today:

 1. Semiconstrained Metal-to-Polyethylene Hinges: Implants such as the Mayo, Coonrad-Morrey, GSB III, and Discovery designs incorporate a "sloppy hinge."
-This design allows 7 to 10 degrees of varus-valgus and rotational laxity, dissipating stresses away from the cement-bone interface and into the surrounding soft tissues.
+This ingenious design allows 7 to 10 degrees of varus-valgus and rotational laxity, effectively dissipating stresses away from the cement-bone interface and transferring them into the surrounding soft tissues and the polyethylene bushing.

-2. Unconstrained Resurfacing Arthroplasties: Implants like the Ewald capitellocondylar, Kudo, and Souter-Strathclyde rely entirely on intact capsuloligamentous structures and balanced musculature for stability.
+2. Unconstrained Resurfacing Arthroplasties: Implants like the Ewald capitellocondylar, Kudo, and Souter-Strathclyde rely entirely on intact capsuloligamentous structures and balanced musculature for stability, mimicking unicompartmental or total knee resurfacing principles.

 Image